sdesai1999/gradmlproject.github.io/index.md

 ### Future Results/Work

 It is our goal that through the listed methods, we will be able to understand macro-trends and generalized patterns behind loan eligibility and determine future probability of people meeting their loan requirements.
 We aim to accurately predict the likelihood that people will return capital over a period of time, and visualize these trends over time.
 We anticipate our different approaches will yield a diverging set of predictions, and we will use this information along with our split of data into train/dev/test to evaluate the best approach.

+Additionally, since the loan data has two datasets (accepted and rejected loan applications), we would train our classification model on all the accepted loan applications and then use our trained model to predict the outcomes of all the rejected loan applications.
+Through this, we could make an estimate of how much the lending company could have made if they used our prediction model and went through with those loans instead of rejecting them.

 ### Discussion